CNBC Awards

 1. Standalone WMS

-Standalone WMS are specialized software solutions focused solely on warehouse management functions.
+Standalone WMS systems are specialized software solutions focused solely on warehouse management functions.
 They handle inventory tracking, order picking, shipping, and receiving tasks.
 These systems are ideal for businesses looking for dedicated warehouse management tools without the need for broader enterprise resource planning (ERP) capabilities.

 2. ERP-Integrated WMS